TrevorBlythe/Rusty-DNN/README.md

         x += 1;
     }

-//at this point its trained
+//at this point its trained (although this dataset is pretty useless lol)
 ```

 This is Pytorch if it wasn't needlessly complicated be like hahahaha